Conspiracy theories about the death of Diana, Princess of Wales

-Various conspiracy theories have arisen surrounding the death of Diana, Princess of Wales, in 1997.
-Official investigations in both Britain and France found that Diana died in a manner consistent with media reports following the fatal car crash in Paris on 31 August 1997.
-In 1999, a French investigation concluded that Diana died as the result of a crash.
-The French investigator, Judge Hervé Stephan, concluded that the paparazzi were some distance from the Mercedes S280 when it crashed and were not responsible.
+There are many conspiracy theories surrounding the death of Diana, Princess of Wales, on 31 August 1997.
+Official investigations in both Britain and France found that Diana died in a manner consistent with media reports following the fatal car crash in Paris.
+In 1999, a French investigation concluded that Diana died as the result of a crash; French investigating judge Hervé Stéphan concluded that the paparazzi were some distance from the Mercedes S280 when it crashed and were not responsible for manslaughter.
 After hearing evidence at the British inquest, a jury in 2008 returned a verdict of "unlawful killing" by driver Henri Paul and the paparazzi pursuing the car.
-The jury's verdict also stated: "In addition, the death of the deceased was caused or contributed to by the fact that the deceased were not wearing a seat belt and by the fact that the Mercedes struck the pillar in the Alma Tunnel rather than colliding with something else".
+The jury's verdict also stated: "In addition, the death of the deceased was caused or contributed to by the fact that the deceased were not wearing a seat belt and by the fact that the Mercedes struck the pillar in the Pont de l'Alma tunnel rather than colliding with something else."